una/una.github.io/_posts/blog/2016-12-27-simplicity-in-engineering.md

 audio-size: 12994657
 ---

 Over the holidays I went home and chatted with someone who I admire very much&mdash;my father.
 My dad is an industrial engineer with over 20 years of experience, building control systems for large factories that make anything from deodorants to flash-dried strawberries.
-My dad and I have a lot in common&mdash;we both travel a lot for work and have an insatiable appetite for knowledge.
-I'm definitely his favorite daughter (I'm his only daughter, so it's fine).
+My dad and I have a lot in common&mdash;we both travel a lot for work and he's definitely been a huge source of support in my life.

-<blockquote class="left">In my dad’s world, codebases live for at least 20 years.
+<blockquote class="left">In my dad's world, codebases live for at least 20 years.
 There are no UX Designers to look out for the user’s needs.
 No A/B testing, no coding bootcamps to get someone up to speed. <b>His users are the operators, his products: massive machines.</b>
 </blockquote>

-I never thought about web development in terms of an industrial systems before, but there are definite parallels, so I recorded bits of our conversation to share with you all.
-On the ride home from the airport, my dad and I discussed his personal engineering mantra: **keeping it simple**, in both interface design and industrial code production.
+I never thought about web development in terms of industrial systems before, but there are definite parallels, so I recorded bits of our conversation to share.
+So on the ride home from the airport, my dad and I discussed his personal engineering mantra: **keeping it simple**, in both interface design and industrial code production.

 Listen to a 5-minute snippet here: